Property owner at a Newport Beach single-family rental qualifying for real estate professional status

 Passive Loss Allowance by AGI Tier

-To qualify under IRC §469(c)(7), you (or your spouse on a joint return) must satisfy both of the following in the tax year:
+Under IRC §469(c)(7), qualification requires that you (or your spouse filing jointly) satisfy both of the following tests during the tax year in question:

-"REPS converts coastal rental losses from capped, suspended carryforward into unlimited deductions against W-2 income — but only if you survive the 750-hour and half-time tests."
+"REPS reclassifies coastal rental losses from capped, suspended carryforward into unlimited current-year deductions against wage income, provided both the 750-hour threshold and the majority-of-personal-services test are satisfied on contemporaneous records."

 What Counts as a Real-Property Trade or Business